 Final word: Choice Home Warranty may be the home warranty for you

 Choice Home Warranty surprised us with how few exceptions and limitations it has in its contract when compared with other home warranty companies.
 Its prices are also on par with its competitors.
-We also like that the plans are simple and that you can add on any extras you need.
+Another thing we like is that the plans are simple and you can add on any extras you need.

 As with any home warranty company, though, be sure to read the contract and understand what you're signing.